-Brett’s practice also includes the diagnostic, design, and implementation of advanced planning strategies to reduce estate tax exposure; asset protection strategies for executives, physicians, and attorneys; structuring impactful philanthropy and charitable giving; planning for non-citizen individuals; and planning involving life insurance, heirloom vacation properties, and other specific assets.
+Brett J. Barthelmeh, Esq., AEP® is a Partner of the firm and concentrates his practice on estate planning, probate, and trust administration for individuals, families, and business owners.
+He counsels private clients on creating and maintaining estate plans that are both values-based and tax efficient, with particular emphasis on advising young professional families.
+His practice also includes the diagnostic, design, and implementation of advanced planning strategies to reduce estate tax exposure; asset protection strategies for executives, physicians, and attorneys; structuring impactful philanthropy; planning for non-citizen individuals; and planning involving life insurance, heirloom vacation properties, and other specific assets.

 Prior to joining Squillace & Associates, Brett supported the underwriting department of an international loan sale advisory firm and assisted in the organization for due diligence and trading of billions of dollars of distressed debt securities.

-Brett lives in Boston with his family and enjoys outdoor activities, golf, and international travel, having traveled extensively throughout the United States, Europe, Central & South America, and the South Pacific.
+Brett enjoys outdoor activities, golf, and international travel, having traveled extensively throughout the United States, Europe, Central & South America, and the South Pacific.

 Co-Chair, BEPC Membership Committee